 Yountville, nestled between St. Helena to the north and Napa directly to the south, is home to some of the biggest names in food and over a dozen wineries and tasting rooms, including Joel Gott Winery and Domaine Chandon.
 You can check out some of their wares on this trolley tour!

 Yountville is also on every gourmand’s wishlist.
-Home to Michelin Starred restaurants, gourmet establishments abound.
+Home to Michelin-starred restaurants, gourmet establishments abound.
 The French Laundry, famously known for impossible reservations, and Ad Hoc or Bouchon Bistro in downtown Yountville may fit the bill as alternatives.
 All three eateries are run by celebrated Chef Thomas Keller.

 This vibrant California town is also known for dozens of bike trails.
-Yount Mill Road Bike Trail in the north and the Napa River Trail to the east of town, both with easily accessible trailheads, are two of the most popular.
+Yount Mill Road Bike Trail in the north and the Napa River Trail to the east of town, both with easily accessible trailheads, are the most popular.
 If you prefer, you can rent an e-bike to tour the trails around Yountville.

 While most folks are satisfied with exploring the area on the ground, many area visitors opt for a colorful hot air balloon ride for a loftier view of Napa Valley.
-Balloon rides aren’t exactly cheap, so you might need to budget a bit.
+Balloon rides aren’t cheap, so you might need to budget a bit.
 One of the best places to stay on a budget in Yountville is the charming Napa Valley Lodge.
 If you want to stay in the area, dozens of lodges and upscale resort-style options exist.

 The five-star Bardessono Hotel and Spa is an unforgettable experience with luxurious amenities.
 The Bardessono Hotel also provides wine experiences at its adjoining property, the Cliff Lede Vineyards, for a complete Napa Valley wine experience.
 But, if convenience is important, the Hotel Yountville is easily accessible from nearby vineyards.